Drutol/CrossHMI/CrossHMI/CrossHMI.LibraryIntegration.AzureGateway/README.md

 # CrossHMI.LibraryIntegration.AzureGateway

-This component builds on top of `CrossHMI.LibraryIntegration` allowing easy routage of data to Azure IoT Hub, which can be later propagated to Azure IoT Central for example.
+This component builds on top of `CrossHMI.LibraryIntegration` allowing easy routage of data to Azure IoT Hub, which can be later propagated for example to Azure IoT Central.

 ## Data Publishing